Mitch Garver Player Props: Rangers vs. Mariners

 - The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 11th in MLB.

-- The Mariners have the third-ranked team ERA among all league pitching staffs (3.62).
+- The Mariners have the ninth-ranked team ERA among all MLB pitching staffs (3.84).

-- Mariners pitchers combine to allow the first-fewest home runs in baseball (47 total, 0.8 per game).
+- Mariners pitchers combine to surrender 51 home runs (0.9 per game), the least in the league.

+- The Mariners are sending Miller (3-2) out to make his seventh start of the season.
+He is 3-2 with a 3.00 ERA and 31 strikeouts in 36 2/3 innings pitched.

+- In his last time out on Tuesday, the righty threw 4 2/3 innings against the New York Yankees, giving up eight earned runs while surrendering 11 hits.

 © 2023 Data Skrive.
 All rights reserved.